If I gave you $1 to spend in your business, where would it go?

 - Disengagement rate

 Let’s dig into each of these and go over what they are and how you’ll use them in your own email marketing.
+If you want to learn more email marketing terms so you can be fully “in the know”, you can read our article on email marketing terms marketers need to know.

 Email Marketing Metric You Must Track #1: Deliverability

 Deliverability tells you what percentage of emails sent actually make it to the inbox.
-In other words, it clues you into how likely people are to GET your email.
+In other words, it clues you into how likely people are to get your email.

 In general, deliverability gives you a sense of how well your emails pass the “spam test” for Email Service Providers (ESPs) like Gmail and Yahoo.